 All awardee agrees to the following terms:

-- Faculty selected are invited to attend the OSR Recognition Gala on April 18th, 2024.
-Event will be attended by the Provost and President.
+- Faculty selected are invited to attend the OSR Recognition Reception on April 18th, 2024.

 - Awardees will be asked to encourage their students to attend and participate in the annual “Meeting of the Minds” and the OSR’s events and programs.